Traditional markets in Mexico: Traditional fixed markets and tianguis

-Since these traditional fixed markets are filled with individual vendors, there are some disadvantages.
+Since the traditional fixed markets are filled with individual vendors, there are some disadvantages.
 One main disadvantage of the markets is that it is filled with small vendors, who cannot purchase in bulk like supermarkets.
 Another, is the inability to pay with anything other than cash.
 Not only are most vendors not able to take debit or credit cards, they also cannot receive a type of tax exempt food coupon called vales, which many workers receive with their regular salary.
 However, the Mexico City government in 2010 authorized their employees to use their "vales" at fixed public markets as a move to support this traditional retail outlet.

 Traditional fixed markets in the city have been steadily losing their client base.
 One reason for this is that many have moved out of inner cities where these markets are into the suburbs.
 Over fifty percent of those who do shop at these markets are over the age of thirty five, with younger and more affluent shoppers preferring supermarkets, which are generally cleaner and better maintained.
 Markets that have had supermarkets or other chain stores open nearby have seen sales drop as much as fifty percent.
 This has led to the abandonment of many fixed market stalls and about twenty percent of these markets in the Mexico City area have been abandoned altogether.
 Although still important, the percentage of foodstuffs sold through basic markets has declined to only about twenty percent in Mexico City.
 Of the 317 markets, 248 offer fresh produce.
 Many stands have been replaced by those selling prepared foods such as tortas, juices, unlicensed movies and music, and other items.

 Similar problems with empty stalls and lack of maintenance can be found in fixed markets from the north, such as in city of Durango where eighty percent of stands are empty and in the south, such as in Mérida, Yucatán where number have been completely abandoned, and for much the same reason, competition from self-service stores and convenience stores.